• Skip to primary navigation

 Vegan cakes rise thanks to baking powder, or in some cases, cream of tartar, a natural alternative to baking powder.

-Make sure your baking powder is fresh, and it hasn't been sitting in your pantry open for too long.
+Ensure your baking powder is fresh and hasn’t been sitting in your pantry open for too long.

-If you applied the frosting, store the carrot cake in the refrigerator for up to 3 days.
+Refrigerator: If you apply the frosting, store the carrot cake in the fridge for 3-4 days.

-Let it cool down completely, transfer it into a freezer-friendly bag, and freeze it for up to 3 months.
+Freezer: let the vegan carrot cake cool down completely, transfer it into a freezer-friendly bag, and freeze it for up to 3 months.
 Let thaw in the refrigerator overnight before serving it.
+Freezing without frosting is easiest.

-If you're curious about more easy cake recipes that you can make with staple ingredients, check out these sweet ideas:
+If you’re curious about easy cake recipes that you can make with simple ingredients, check out these sweet ideas:

 Vegan Carrot Cake